The Soldier's Details

 Above: From Beattie Collection.
 John Morrison and Joe Beattie were members of 28th Militia in 1938 and both joined 2/4th.

 John was second son with 3 sisters, born to parents Hilda Rebecca Spurling and James de Burgh Morrison who married 1901 Guildford.
 His older brother Eric Reginald also enlisted in WW2 and came home safely.
 His sisters were Clara born 1906, Hilda born 1910 and Adelaide born 1911.

 John’s father volunteered to fight Boer War, South Africa, having earlier spent 3-4 months with Guildford Rifles.

 James Morrison was an Aunctioneer.

 Johnny’s grandfather died in 1927.
 His grandmother was Clara de Burgh of Caversham, Guildford.
 They married 28 March 1870 at Guildford.

 Below: A happy family wedding when John’s sister Clara was married in 1927.
 John was best man.

-Johnny play lacrosse and was a dedicated member of Como Team as were several members of the Shenstone family.
-Above he has roll of hon.
+Johnny played lacrosse and was a dedicated member of Como Team as were several members of the Shenstone family.
+Above he has roll of Hon.
 Secretary.